krrcream/krrcream-Toolkit/readme.md

 Supports drag-and-drop of files or folders for batch beatmap conversion.

 ### ⌨️ In-Game Hotkey
-Supports beatmap conversion by either dragging batch files into the window or pressing hotkeys directly in-game.
+Supports beatmap conversion by pressing hotkeys directly in-game.

 ### 🔄 One-Click Conversion
 Converts beatmaps with default settings or choose from various built-in presets if you're unsure about parameter adjustment.